The Amaryllis [am-uh-RIL-us] is considered one of the easiest bulbs to grow. It also has one of the most distinct appearances.

 A bulb that makes five large leaves should produce flower buds because one leaf in each set of four does not form a perfect scale but ordinarily sends forth a bud.

-Older bulbs may have twelve or more leaves but unless they have been well fed the third scape is quite rare.
+Older bulbs may have twelve or more leaves, but the third scape is quite rare unless they have been well-fed.

-Whether the flowers have short or deep trumpets they will be lovely enough if the color is clear and brilliant.
+Whether the flowers have short or deep trumpets, they will be lovely if the color is clear and brilliant.

 Lifting And Storing Amaryllis Bulbs

 Healthy bulbs increase in size each growing season.
-However, the buds feed on stored food in the scales, and hence after blooming the bulbs have often shrunk considerably in size.
+However, the buds feed on stored food in the scales; hence, after blooming, the bulbs have often shrunk considerably.

-The larger the blossom the more the bulb seems to shrink and this points out the importance of the summer feeding schedule in the garden.
+The larger the blossom, the more the bulb seems to shrink, which points out the importance of the summer feeding schedule in the garden.

 Try to leave the bulbs in the garden as long as possible.

-The bulbs appreciate and make good use of an additional month or more in the garden.
+The bulbs appreciate and will be used in the garden for an additional month or more.

 Storing Bulbs Of Amaryllis During Winter